posativ/regenwolken/README.md

     $ regenwolken &
     [... open Cloud.app or another client and register a new account]
     $ rwctl activate USERNAME

+You can change that behavior to instantly activate new users.
+See the configuration part below.

 ## How to use regenwolken